bkrolik/marketing-segmentation-poc/README.md

 * Ask OpenAI to produce a structured segmentation strategy based on a business description
 * Query Redshift to count potential customers that match the suggested filters

 There is no frontend, user authentication, or authorization in this POC.
-Everything is API driven and intentionally simple so we can iterate quickly.
+Everything is API driven and intentionally simple to iterate quickly.

 ---